 There are also several other subtypes, including antagonistic narcissism, which is characterized by aggressiveness and feelings of entitlement, and communal narcissism, a type in which people tend to seek admiration for being altruistic or benevolent.

-However, keep in mind that it’s also important to recognize when you need help and when it’s time to step away from the relationship.
+It’s also important to recognize when you need help and when to step away from the relationship.